|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 A licensee who applies for licensing in a second category shall pay the full license fee and application fee for the second category of license.

-Individual licenses expire on the last day of the licensee's birth month of the year due.
-Salon and school licenses expire on the last day of the month of initial licensure of the year due.
+(2) salon licenses expire on the last day of the month of initial licensure of the year due.

-All theory, practical, and Minnesota law and rule testing must be done by a board-approved provider.
 Appropriate standardized tests shall be used and shall include subject matter relative to the application of Minnesota law.
 In every case, the primary consideration shall be to safeguard the health and safety of consumers by determining the competency of the applicants to provide the services indicated.

 Licensing of persons without testing may be allowed as determined by rule.